 Command-and-control (C2) and situational awareness (SA) applications feeding the common operating picture are primed for 5G.
 Crystal-clear streaming video requires an enormous amount of transmission bandwidth and extremely low latency.
 We will see peer-to-peer transfers of large data files in seconds.

-5G is essentially the glue that joins together what my SAIC colleague Jubal Biggs calls the tactical cloudlet.
+5G is essentially the glue that joins together the tactical cloudlet.
 A 5G microcell can serve all the individuals within it and even aggregate the capabilities of each mobile device into a large computing platform.
 Other uses of technology we haven’t even thought about today will become ubiquitous in the 5G realm.